 Revisit your About page and other static pages

 Tell your backstory, like photographer Ryan Bolton.
 Explain your project or compile an FAQ page, like author Anne Morgan.
 Or craft different versions of your bio, like artist Danny Gregory.
+These 10 About pages we love show different approaches.
 Also, review static text on your front page, especially in your sidebar and footer, to make sure information is fresh.

 Let readers follow you and find content quickly

 Some widgets are essential to your site experience.
 The Follow Blog Widget allows new readers to subscribe to your site (alternatively, you can use a shortcode to display a subscription form on a post or page).
 Also handy, the Search Widget displays a search bar so readers can search your archives with keywords.

 Link to your social accounts